ingramcomputers/zabbix/APC/README.md

 This script is forked from: https://github.com/lestoilfante/zabbix-integrations/tree/master/APC
 * I am editing the instructions for clarity.
 * The template has been adjusted for longer timeouts
-* php-cli is needed to run php scripts

 ## Overview